What does Mug Barista mean?

 How many mugs do you have in stock?

 At least 20,000 and we're always acquiring more.
 If it's not on the site yet, just send us a message and ask.

 Why aren't all of the mugs you have listed on the site?

 We're working on it.
 Because we list each item with photo views from 6 different angles and include detailed descriptions and measurements, it's a very time consuming process.
 We've thought about reducing this level of detail but that's just not our style.
 So as each mug goes through our process it will ultimately end up on the site.

 We're in Henderson, Nevada, just a short distance from the Las Vegas Strip.

 Do people actually collect mugs?

 Absolutely!
 Some of the popular collectible mugs we carry are Starbucks, Disney, Anthropologie, and Lenox among many others.

 How can I contact you?

 There are several methods to contact us.
-You may use the Contact Us form located in the info tab at the top right of our web site.
-Alternatively you can contact us via email at firstname.lastname@example.org or by phone at (702) 518-9313.
+You may use the Contact Us form located in the info menu at the top left if viewing our site on desktop or in the collapsible menu if viewing our site on mobile.
+Alternatively you can contact us via email at email@example.com or by phone at (702) 518-9313.